Crypto Futures Calculator

 6. Add account balance: Input your total available balance (in USD).

-7. Enter trading fees: If applicable, input the percentage of trading fees charged by your platform.
+7. Enter trading fees: If applicable, input the percentage of trading fees charged.

 8. Click “Calculate”